-SET has established the SET Code of Conduct.
-SET’s Governors, committees, advisors and employees have signed this code to acknowledge and agree to adopt its principles as their own principles in the performance of their duties for SET.
-These principles will be adhered to with regards to themselves, investors, service users, other concerned parties and the public.
-This Code of Conduct imbues SET’s personnel with an outlook that helps maintain the public’s confidence in the performance of their duties as members of Thailand’s securities trading center.
-For cases where there is the likelihood of using insider information and conflicts of interest exist, SET has developed a Code of Conduct which makes strict adherence to its principles mandatory by its Governors, committee members, advisors and employees.
-This Code prohibits any person connected to SET from using any SET information obtained through the performance of their duties for seeking benefits for themselves or other persons, and from taking part in or concealing any act that may cause a conflict of interest with their duties at SET or any illegitimate act, or prevent the performance of their duties to be performed in an equitable manner.
+As set forth in the SET Code of Conduct, SET Governors, committee members, consultants, and employees acknowledge and agree to adopt the ethical principles of the Code of Conduct in the performance of their SET duties and in their official dealings with others.
+This Code of Conduct imbues SET personnel with an ethical outlook that helps maintain the public’s confidence in SET as Thailand’s securities trading center.
+Strict adherence to the code’s principles by SET Governors, committee members, consultants, and staff reduces the likelihood of the use of insider information and conflicts of interest.
+Specifically, the Code prohibits any person connected with SET from using any SET information obtained through the performance of their duties to benefit themselves or other persons, and from taking part in or concealing any act that may cause a conflict of interest with their duties, or taking part in any other illegitimate act that prevents them from performing their duties in an equitable and ethical manner.

-Practices of the Acquisition and disposition of SET-listed securities by SET Governors and SET employees
+Practices on securities trading by SET Governors and employees

-To foster public trust in SET as the country’s center of securities trading, the SET’s Board of Governor has informed SET governors and staff of the securities trading practices that they are required to follow.
-These practices stipulate that subscription to and trading of securities must be done honestly, without exploitation of confidential information or misuse of authority or position.
-The Board has notified SET Governors and SET employees of the practices that they are required to follow in the acquisition and disposition of such securities.
-Governors must report on their securities held in their own account or any accounts held by their spouses or minor children; such reports shall remain confidential.
-All employees are required to seek prior written approval from their supervisor before transacting any securities transaction.
+To foster public trust in the Stock Exchange of Thailand, the SET’s Board of Governors has stipulated the securities trading practices that Governors and staff are required to follow.
+These practices require that subscription to and trading of securities must be done honestly, without exploitation of confidential information or misuse of authority or position.
+SET Governors and employees are required to follow specified procedures in the acquisition or disposition of listed securities.
+Governors must report on their securities holdings or those of their spouses, cohabiting couple or minor children; such reports shall remain confidential.
+All employees are required to seek prior written approval from their supervisor before performing any securities transaction.
 Also, employees may sell securities only after they have been held for 30 or more days.